Rinshin-Jalal/youplus/swift/doc/START_HERE.md

 You should see:
 - ✅ Black background
-- ✅ "BIG BRUH" title in red
+- ✅ "YOU+" title in red
 - ✅ "Sign in with Apple" button
 - ✅ No build errors
 - ✅ No runtime crashes